Personal exports - retail exports: Controls at export - airports and ports: Export control procedures

 Forms issued in other Member States

-Since forms are only verified when the customer leaves the EC, there will be instances where UK customs officers are presented with forms originating from other member-states.
-Although the VAT retail export scheme is operated on a similar basis across the EC, details of procedures may differ in each country.
+Since forms are only verified when the customer leaves the EU, there will be instances where UK customs officers are presented with forms originating from other member-states.
+Although the VAT retail export scheme is operated on a similar basis across the EU, details of procedures may differ in each country.
 VAT retail export scheme forms from other member- states should however be processed as far as possible in the same way as UK forms.

 Verification and processing of VAT refund documents